argoproj/argo-workflows/.github/ISSUE_TEMPLATE/enhancement_proposal.md

 We are gauging interest in a potential system in which many companies pledge a little bit of time each to help get more people into these roles.
 See [#12229](https://github.com/argoproj/argo-workflows/issues/12229) for more information.
-If you think you or your company might be interested, please add a comment to the issue.
+If you think you or your company may be interested in getting involved, please add a comment to the issue.
 -->